 Here are my project suggestions for Part II or Masters students.
 Some of the information on past years' suggestions may also be relevant.
-I have supervised about 50 Part II and Diploma projects in previous years (see below), with several being singled out for special commendation by the examiners.
-I also co-authored five academic papers together with former project students of mine.
+I have supervised over 50 Part II, Part III, MPhil and Diploma projects in previous years (see below), with several being singled out for special commendation by the examiners.
+I also co-authored several academic papers together with former project students of mine.
 In short, my project suggestions are likely to be challenging but I am fully committed to putting in a lot of effort to provide the best support I can to make sure the project is completed successfully.
 Who knows, you might end up having a lot of fun too!

 Some of the following descriptions are still a bit brief and open to interpretation, watch this space or (better) contact me to find out more.
 I may add or change project suggestions as the various deadlines approach.
 Some of the suggestions are based upon projects I have supervised in the past.

 I have in the past done work on using SIFT and other keypoint features to match biological patterns, which can be used for tasks such as the automated identification of individual animals for species at threat of extinction (e.g. manta rays, various sharks, whales, turtles, lizards etc).
 This project will compare the discriminative capabilities of standard keypoint features (SIFT, SURF, ORB etc) with those derived by modern deep learning architectures that have been pre-trained on large scale image classification tasks.